 Exploration of cybersecurity careers is an important reason the National Collegiate Cyber Defense Competition was created in 2006, allowing students to engage in practical applications of cyber defense skills during multiple stages of competition.

-“By 2022 there will be over 3.5 million job vacancies worldwide in cybersecurity according to Cybersecurity Ventures.
-That really puts our nation at a disadvantage to cyber criminals and nation states,” Check said.
+“By 2022 there will be over 3.5 million job vacancies worldwide in cybersecurity.
+That really puts our nation at a disadvantage to cyber criminals and nation states,” Jon Check, senior director of cyber protection solutions at Raytheon Technologies, said during the 2020 awards ceremony.
 “I want to thank each of you for participating this weekend – more importantly, for your interest in cybersecurity, and expanding your skills in a field that is constantly evolving.
 The real-world scenarios you are facing will help you in your future career in cybersecurity.”